Inside Jennifer Lopez & Alex Rodriguez's Roller Coaster Relationships

 Ray Mickshaw/FOX, Jeff Zelevansky/Getty Images

-J.Lo is the fifth highest-earning woman in music for the year, with $45 million, thanks to Idol, her tour, her big-screen role opposite Jason Statham in Parker and various business adventures.
+J.Lo is the fifth highest-earning woman in music for the year, with $45 million, thanks to Idol, her tour, her big-screen role opposite Jason Statham in Parker and various business ventures.

 2014